H0B4RT/RoR-Departed/README.md

 opal has kindly let me use some of its enemies for departed (some of my favorites too!) (@retropacifist) mysticsword and marwan have allowed me to use black monolith (@themysticsword and marwan6097266) bee, subwit, and grongo have let me use some of their concepts as well (@_bee_bo_ and @subwit and @grongo123)

+additionally, i need to thank the people who have helped me out when it comes to specific game things.

 also thank you to everyone in the ss1 and redux communities! you have been excellent, friendly people and for that i thank you!